ErenO/GOT-characters-recognizer/README.md

 [IN PROGRESS!]
-The goal is to create a GOT characters recognizer creating the dataset from scratch using google image, training on faces with keras and then applying the model on video.
+The goal is to create a GOT characters recognizer creating the dataset from scratch using google image, and then create the model to recognize them on video.